Bitmond/Bitmond-Ico-Token-Sales/README.md

 Based on our plans and value system placed on the Bitmond token there will only be 25million coins made available for the ICO out of a total of 30million coins with a maximum supply 100 million coins minable after the successful ICO sales.

+We believe that rewarding investors and users for early adoption, and believe this will enhance the future value of Bitmond and encourage fast growth.

+Bitmond Token Sale coins will only be available to our early investors before going to the mainstream market.

+Investors will be able to purchase Bitmond coins in several ways and as soon as we go live these are the Currency which will be traded against on exchanges:

+a.
+With Bitcoin
+b.
+With Monero.
+c.
+With Eletroneum
+d.
+Stellar Lumen
+e.
+Ripples
+f.
+Ethereum
+g.
+Litecoins

+We have set up the following bonus structure to reward those who choose to invest early

+For interested investors holding other alternate cryptocurrencies that would like to use to purchase Bitmond coins then please use Shapeshift (https://shapeshift.io/#/coins) to convert to any of the above accepted coins before taking investing in the Bitmond Token ICO sale.

+At the end of the token sale your Bitmond balance will be moved into a Bitmond E-wallet address (or wallet addresses) of your choice